Otus-DevOps-2021-05/vshender_infra/README.md

 - The VM isntance was created using Terraform.
 - The output variable for an external IP address was added.
+- The provisioners for the application deployment were added.

 <details><summary>Details</summary>